huhuhang/contributing-guidelines/formatting-and-design-guide.md

 6. Single backticks can only be used for inline code.
 It can not be used for highlighting a word or phrase.
    - For example, `print("Hello World")`.
 7. Double backticks can only be used for code blocks.
 It must have a language specified.
+8. Grammarly should be used to check for spelling and grammar errors.

 ## Images